lehner-lab/RDGVassociation/README.md

 # Association of Rare Damaging Germline Variants (RDGVs) with Somatic Mutational Components
-Scripts and data to replicate manuscript figures.
+Scripts and data to replicate manuscript figures: [The impact of rare germline variants on human somatic mutation processes](https://www.biorxiv.org/content/10.1101/2021.11.14.468508v1).
 Scripts to extract components (either via ICA or VAE).
-Pre-print on bioRxiv https://www.biorxiv.org/content/10.1101/2021.11.14.468508v1.

 ## Getting Started
 * Run all scripts in their respective directories (otherwise need to change directories in scripts)